 Table of Contents

-Until further notice, the MEPA Office will operate remotely and only project filings that are submitted electronically will be accepted during this time.
-Additional information regarding submission of MEPA filings, including an Electronic Distribution List for state agencies, may be found here and supersedes the hard copy filing and distribution requirements identified below.
+The MEPA Office will operate remotely through 2021 and only project submittals and other correspondence that are submitted electronically will be accepted during this time.
+Additional information regarding submission of MEPA filings, including an Electronic Distribution List, may be found here and supersedes the hard copy filing and distribution requirements identified below.

 Preparing an EIR

 The EIR should respond to the Scope laid out in the most recent Certificate and as directed by 11.07(6) of the MEPA regulations.
 The EIR shall